The European Union

 of the European Community of Coal and Steel - July, 1952

-so that no particular country could dominate by amassing the available coal and steel, the elements to forge weapons.
+Agreed upon is that no particular country can dominate by amassing the available coal and steel, the elements to forge weapons and start a war.

 When the Berlin Wall fell in 1989, and Germany was again the big country, there were a few politicians who were not too happy with that event and the consequences.
 It made them worry how the European Union would develop further.
 Among those was French President François Mitterrand and Britain's Prime Minister Margareth Thatcher.